The Broody Breaker- When a Hen’s Mood to Hatch Should be Interrupted

 THE BROODY BREAKER

-To break a broody hen, I use a proven and reliable method consisting of a wire-bottomed cage, raised off the floor, placed in a well-lit location away from the coop.
-As soon as a broody is identified, she goes into the Broody Breaker.
-A rabbit hutch serves this purpose perfectly.
-The wire bottomed cage allows cooler air to circulate under the hen, cooling off her belly/breast.
+The wire bottomed cage allows cooler air to circulate under the hen, cooling off her brood patch on her abdomen.
 The key is an elevated, wire bottomed cage without litter, located away from the coop.
-It’s fine to provide a roost if you’d like.
 She is kept in the Broody Breaker 24 hours a day until she is no longer broody, aka: “broken up.”

 A second method of breaking up a broody is to graft chicks to her, which can be risky.
 Learn how to graft chicks to a broody hen here.

-Once in the Broody Breaker, she will be upset briefly but will soon settle down.
-Broody hens prefer comfortable, well-padded, dark, undisturbed locations for sitting.
-The wire bottomed cage is anything but cozy.
 If she is identified early in her broody state, she should be broken within a few days and back to egg laying within a week or so.
 The longer she is allowed to sit, the longer she will have to remain in the Broody Breaker and the longer she will take to get back to egg production.

 HOW TO KNOW WHEN SHE’S BROKEN UP?